 Review date: Aug.
 9, 2022

-Update: In June 2022, after Roe vs Wade was overturned allowing US states to make access to abortion illegal, we took another look at the privacy and security of the Apple Watch as a device that can track menstrual cycle and reproductive health data.
+Update: In June 2022, after Roe vs Wade was overturned allowing US states to make access to abortion illegal, we took another look at Oura's privacy and security as a device that can track menstrual cycle and reproductive health data.
 Our updated review is below.
-Overall, Apple does a pretty good job of protecting their users privacy and security and has a pretty good history as standing up to law enforcement requests for their users' data.
+Overall, Oura does a pretty good job of protecting their users privacy and security and clearly states how they will handle potential law enforcement requests for any reproductive health tracking data.

 What could happen if something goes wrong?